 - 128GB + 8GB of RAM + 4G only: AU$1,499 (not available in US)

-The Samsung Galaxy S20 Plus is available now in the US and Australia, but those in the UK will have to wait until March 13 for it to be available.
+The Samsung Galaxy S20 Plus is available in the US, UK and Australia (among other places).
 There are two variants of the phone; one with 5G, and another with only 4G.

 We reviewed the 5G version of the phone, and this review will mostly focus on that device as it's the more commonly available handset.